Philosophy Department Graduate Student Handbook

 What Students Can Expect

-Shortly after completing the dissertation area reading list oral examination, students need to select both a topic and a mentor (director) for their dissertation.
-As they seek to sharpen the topic to the place where it can become a written proposal, students should discuss their ideas with a variety of faculty members (by no means to the exclusion of fellow students).
-In this way they will get a breadth of input and also get a better sense of the faculty member with whom they would like to work.
+Shortly after completing the reading list oral examination, students need to select both a topic and a mentor (director) for their dissertation.
+As they seek to sharpen the topic to the place where it can become a written proposal, students should discuss their ideas with a variety of faculty members.
+In this way, they will get a breadth of input and also get a better sense of the faculty members with whom they would like to work.
 Discussing a possible topic with a faculty member does not commit either party to a mentoring relationship.
-When the student has decided with whom she or he wants to work, they need to ask that person specifically whether he or she will be their mentor.
-Once an agreement is in place the student and mentor will work together to bring the topic to the form of a written proposal.
+When the student has decided who they want to work with, they need to ask that faculty member specifically whether they will be their mentor.
+Once an agreement is in-place, the student and mentor will work together to bring the topic to the form of a written proposal.

-Having found a faculty member who agrees to serve as a mentor, students should, in consultation with the mentor and the Director of Graduate Studies, find two further faculty members (readers) who agree to serve on the Proposal Defense Committee, to read the dissertation in its entirety, and to serve on the Dissertation Defense Committee.
+Having found a faculty member who agrees to serve as a mentor, students should, in consultation with the mentor and the Director of Graduate Studies, find two further faculty members (readers) who agree to serve on the Proposal Defense Committee to read the dissertation in its entirety and to serve on the Dissertation Defense Committee.
 These faculty members are usually, but not necessarily, drawn from the Reading List committee.
 In addition, one additional faculty member (examiner) should be identified for the Proposal Defense Committee, but the examiner is not committed to reading the dissertation in its entirety.
-See below for more details about the dissertation proposal and dissertation.

 The mentor and student should set a provisional target date for the completion of the dissertation, and they may also agree on a provisional or working timeline for the completion of particular chapters and a draft of the whole.